Imburse-Payments/imburse-payments.github.io/pages/guides/whitelabel-integration.md

 - **BearerToken**

 	Each time you call the White Label URL, you will need to pass a valid `bearerToken` parameter.

-	The `bearerToken` is a secure token representing the requirements of the transaction (ie. `amount`, `currency`, `payment scheme`, etc).
-Please refer to the Payments API documentation for details of how to create this.
+    The `bearerToken` is a secure token representing the payment instruction (ie. `amount`, `currency`, `payment scheme`, etc).

+    See the [Create Payment Token(https://api-docs.imbursepayments.com/#d306ef84-da1b-4970-91b1-403f178c0af7)] API method for details of how to create this.

-## API Endpoints
+## Whitelabel Endpoints

 The Imburse White Label interface can be reached via the following URL: